Biochemical & Molecular Genetics

-About the Biochemical & Molecular Genetics Laboratory at KSL Diagnostics
+About the Robert Guthrie Biochemical & Molecular Genetics Laboratory at KSL Diagnostics

-The Biochemical & Molecular Genetics Laboratory performs diagnostic testing for inborn errors of metabolism.
+The Robert Guthrie Biochemical & Molecular Genetics Laboratory at KSL Diagnostics performs newborn screening diagnostic testing for inborn errors of metabolism.

 Dr. Robert Guthrie introduced the first newborn screening test in the United States for phenylketonuria (PKU), a progressive and fatal disease of young children, in the early 1960s.
 Dr. Guthrie developed this test while at Buffalo Children’s Hospital in late 1950’s.
 By the late 1960s, spearheaded by Dr.Guthrie, the newborn screening for genetic diseases became a part of infant health care in the United States.
 The lab established in his honor performs testing to detect amino acid disorders, including phenylketonuria (PKU) and maple syrup urine disease (MSUD).